Charting Your Cervical Position

 A typical luteal phase usually lasts 12-16 days, but it may be as short as 10 days.
 If it’s less than 10 days, that’s generally considered too short.
 A short luteal phase can cause problems with conception because the body doesn’t have time to grow a healthy uterine lining which is critical for implantation of the fertilized egg.
 If the egg does not find a suitable environment in which to grow, it cannot thrive, your period starts, and you have early loss of a pregnancy.
 Some women with consistently short luteal phases may repeatedly get pregnant and miscarry without even knowing it since their period comes on time or very close to it -seems like a normal period- and pregnancy is never identified.

 Women may experience an inadequate luteal phase where their temperature rises after ovulation but only slightly due to inadequate amounts of progesterone being produced.
-In other women, their temperature falls off quickly after an adequate rise following ovulation indicating that adequate amounts of progesterone are produced but not for a long enough period of time to maintenance successful implantation of a fertilized egg.
+In other women, their temperature falls off quickly after an adequate rise following ovulation indicating that adequate amounts of progesterone are produced but not for a long enough period of time to maintain successful implantation of a fertilized egg.

 If you determine you have a short or abnormal luteal phase through temperature charting- seek the advice of your physician.
 Work up should include a progesterone level around day 21 (or approx. 7 days after ovulation), or a pooled progesterone level (taken on the day of ovulation plus days 3, 5, 7, 9 and 11 after ovulation) and a prolactin level to rule this out as a cause.
 Options include progesterone therapy during the second half of the cycle or Clomid therapy.